-The User Experience Insight sensor must be configured to test one wireless network and can be configured to test a maximum of 4 networks in total.
+The User Experience Insight sensor can be configured to test a maximum of 4 networks in total.
 This could be 4 SSIDs up to 1 SSID + 3 Ethernet networks if testing multiple ethernet VLANs.
+We have wired-only testing available for sensors here.
+You can contact the UXI support team to enable this feature at email@example.com.

 The sensor will connect to a network and run Core Tests followed by the Internal and External tests configured for that network.
 The sensor will only run one test at a time, but the testing process is continuous and runs in a round-robin fashion as illustrated below.